mjrgh/PinscapePico/How-to-build.md

 You should now see a file in the working folder called `PinscapePico.uf2`.
 That's the compiled firmware program, ready for installation onto your Pico.
-Install this on the Pico using the standard procedure for all Pico firmware installs:
+Install it on the Pico using the standard procedure for all Pico firmware installs:

 * Unplug the Pico from USB (and all other power sources)

 * Press **and hold** the button on top of the Pico while plugging in the Pico's USB cable, then release the button

 * Copy the UF2 file onto the Pico's Boot Loader virtual thumb drive

+If you're already installed Pinscape on the Pico in question, you can alternatively install the UF2 file through the GUI Config Tool, via the Update Firmware button on the Device Overview page.
+That lets you skip the BOOTSEL/USB cable maneuvering.

 ## Building the PWM Worker firmware